juliabirkett/ddt-training/README.md

 ### Exercises

 1) To improve your store's security, make sure the manager is _really_ a manager by asking for a password when they log in.
 If the password matches `admin123`, then we can trust they're a manager!
-2) Some products sold in your store can only be bought by adults (cigarettes, beer, wine).
+2) Some products sold in your store can only be bought by adults (e.g. cigarettes, alcohol).
 Make sure your store complies with the law!